Josh Lowe Preview, Player Props: Rays vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.3 K/9, the sixth-best in the league.
+- The Angels pitching staff is sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Angels' 4.59 team ERA ranks 22nd across all league pitching staffs.
+- The Angels have a 4.61 team ERA that ranks 22nd among all league pitching staffs.

-- Angels pitchers combine to allow 153 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- The lefty last appeared on Saturday against the Houston Astros, when he tossed 4 2/3 innings, allowing seven earned runs while giving up six hits.
+- His most recent appearance was on Sunday against the Houston Astros, when the right-hander tossed five scoreless innings while giving up four hits.

-- The 33-year-old has amassed an ERA of 5.28, with 7.6 strikeouts per nine innings, in 21 games this season.
-Opposing hitters have a .278 batting average against him.
+- The 23-year-old has amassed an ERA of 3.27, with 10 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .208 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.